 As a ‘public transport venue’ Wembley Stadium benefits from three major stations and five train /underground lines.
-Our Green Travel Plan aims to reduce the number of people travelling to the stadium by car and encourage alternative means of travel which have less environmental impact.
+Our Green Travel Plan aims to reduce the number of people travelling to the Stadium by car and encourage alternative means of travel which have less environmental impact.
 We encourage all our visitors to use public transport when visiting Wembley.

 Green Tourism Award

 Wembley Stadium has been awarded a prestigious Gold award by the Green Tourism Business Scheme.
-An onsite audit awarded the Stadium 85% and commended the excellent achievements regarding environmental improvements.
-The Green Tourism Business Scheme has been running since 1997 with over 2000 members across the whole of the UK and Ireland.
+An on-site audit awarded the Stadium 85% and commended the excellent achievements regarding environmental improvements.
+In addition Wembley Stadium was awarded the Green Tourism GoldStar Award in the annual awards ceremony for its outstanding achievements.

-Carbon Trust Footprinting Exhibition
+Carbon Trust Treble

 The Stadium Business Awards 2012

 Wembley Stadium won the international Sustainability Award at The Stadium Business Awards 2012.
 The award recognised the achievement, success and leadership demonstrated by the Green Team at the Stadium.